According to Forbes, only 1 out of 3 small businesses make it past the 10-year mark.

 - Who can hold me accountable or mentor me through this process?

-Sit down and visualize your business backwards.
+Sit down and visualize your coaching business backwards.
 Start from the end result and work your way back through the steps necessary to make that happen.

-Many wellness business owners are so caught up in themselves, that they rarely take the time to remember where they came from.
+Many coaching business owners are so caught up in themselves, that they rarely take the time to remember where they came from.
 If you’re creating a health coaching program, you need to think about where your client is right now in their life.
 Do you remember how lost and confused you were when you first started out?
 Draw from those past experiences and think about the mindset you were in.
 Simplify your offer in a way that the you 10 or so years ago would understand, as if you didn’t have the knowledge you know now.
 What would have driven you to fork over $1000 for a 6-week course?

 Maybe you need to simplify the wording of your social media posts or landing page copy.
 Sometimes, we (I’m especially guilty) come up with flowery phrasing that we think will be attractive to our audience, but in reality, it’s just downright confusing.
 Tell the customer what they will get when they sign up and what kind of problem you can solve.
 Make it easy to understand.
 Don’t give your client unnecessary roadblocks that prevent them from buying.